craigw/htmldoc/README.txt

   further dependencies.

-* Under Windows, it's better to point the program path for the HTMLDOC executable to the GUI vesion.
-It will avoid a DOS command window from popping-up in your application,
+* Under Windows, it's better to point the program path for the HTMLDOC executable to the GUI version.
+It will prevent a DOS command window from popping-up in your application,

-* Keep in mind that HTMLDOC is not fast over large documents.
-If you need to generate very large documents, you be better off spawning an additional thread if your are in a traditional application or farming off the generation for a background deamon that will communicate with your application using some RPC mechanism.
+* Keep in mind that HTMLDOC is not very fast over large documents.
+If you need to generate very large documents, you'll be better off spawning an additional thread if you are developing a traditional application or farming off the generation for a background deamon that will communicate with your application using some RPC mechanism.
 BackgrounDRb[http://backgroundrb.rubyforge.org] is a good choice for that.